-The fixed income portfolio also made a positive contribution measured in local currency.
-As a benchmark, the S&P Global Developed Aggregate Ex-Coll Bond Index rose by 0.97 percent.
-The 10-year interest rate in the US moved from 4.15 to 4.23 percent in January.
+The fixed income portfolio also made an underlying positive contribution to returns measured in local currency.
+As a benchmark, the broad index S&P Global Developed Aggregate Ex-Coll Bond Index rose by 1.3 percent, despite 10-year US interest rates moving from 4.31 to 4.38 percent.

 Sincerely